Cherreads

 A woman named Jasmine offered hot food before asking a single question.

 Zeraya ate everything.
-Kept her face still.
+She kept her face completely still.

 Beside her, Lariya made a sound when the food arrived that Zeraya was going to have to think about later.